Peak District, Derbyshire Holiday July 1999 - page 1

 |

-At Granada Studios we had a helpful guide take us round and we learnt
+At Granada Studios we enjoyed the helpful guide's presentation and

 |

-This is the famous Weatherfield Coronation Street cobbles, the actual
+This is the famous Weatherfield Coronation Street cobbles, the very

 one seen in the soap which we were able to wander along.
 Of